 I’ve been thinking a lot about postpartum depression lately.
-I don’t know if it’s because my son is now two months old, which is right around the time I began to weaken under the grip of postpartum depression after the birth of my previous child.
-Or maybe it’s because I’m just realizing all the joys and warmth I’ve missed because of it.
+I don’t know if it’s because my son is now 2 months old, which is right around the time I began to weaken under the grip of postpartum depression after the birth of my previous child, or maybe it’s because I’m just realizing all the joys and warmth I’ve missed because of it.

-These days as I soothe my crying son to sleep, wake up two or three times a night to feed him in the dark with just enough light to see his tiny mouth suckling at my breast, memories of those terribly lonely nights start coming back.
-As I spend my busy days balancing his needs with my own- washing, cleaning, cooking, feeding, burping, changing, putting to sleep, writing and creating, I can’t help but to remember nine years ago when I used to live in a tiny, isolated world called postpartum depression.
+These days as I soothe my crying son to sleep or wake up two or three times a night to feed him in the dark with just enough light to see his tiny mouth suckling at my breast, memories of those terribly lonely nights start coming back.
+As I spend my busy days balancing his needs with my own - washing, cleaning, cooking, feeding, burping, changing, putting to sleep, writing and creating, I can’t help but to remember nine years ago when I used to live in a tiny, isolated world called postpartum depression.

-I began to feel a tinge of coldness and numbness come over me about 4-5 weeks after the birth of my second daughter.
+I began to feel a tinge of coldness and numbness come over me about four to five weeks after the birth of my second daughter.
 I wasn’t quite sure what that feeling was, as it was something I’ve never felt before.
 Knowing how sleep deprived I was during that time, I simply dismissed it as a side effect of exhaustion.

 I was tired, overworked and overwhelmed by the demands of motherhood.
-I had a 23 months old daughter who was exhibiting signs of developmental delay (not walking, not saying words, etc.) and a 2 months old baby who needed all of me both physically and emotionally.
+I had a 23-month-old daughter who was exhibiting signs of developmental delay (not walking, not saying words, etc.) and a 2-month-old baby who needed all of me both physically and emotionally.
 Between taking care of my two daughters, house chores and wife duties I slowly disintegrated under the false pretense of having it all together.

 Because the truth is, I didn’t know a single mom who was having trouble taking care of her own kids.
 I mean come on, it’s your own children.
 What kind of horrible mother is unable take care of her own kids?
 I was educated, informed, responsible and independent.
 There was no way I can be having trouble mothering my own children when millions of mothers handle motherhood without a problem.

-So I continued to push forward without listening to my body or my mind, without remembering to breathe, without knowing what self-care means…just pushing forward while my tank is empty.
+So I continued to push forward without listening to my body or my mind, without remembering to breathe, without knowing what self-care means … just pushing forward while my tank was empty.
 My hormones crashed along with my self-esteem.
 The next time I looked up, I was living under a gloomy rainy sky while everyone else was enjoying the sun.
 I wanted the sun more than anything, but I felt so far removed from everything, even my old self.

-It’s been 9 years since my postpartum depression journey and thanks to therapy, family support and change of perspective, I came out of it stronger and happier from the other side.
-Actually I’d like to say I survived postpartum depression because that’s exactly what it felt like- an intensely lonely battle that affected the most precious time of my life.
+It’s been 9 years since my postpartum depression journey and thanks to therapy, family support and a change of perspective, I came out of it stronger and happier from the other side.
+Actually I’d like to say I survived postpartum depression because that’s exactly what it felt like - an intensely lonely battle that affected the most precious time of my life.